 Deployed on Douro River in Portugal, the riverboat has scheduled 36 departures from homeport Oporto, Portugal through Duoro Valley all the way to the border with Spain.

 As part of Nicko Cruises fleet, Douro Serenity will operate 8-day roundtrips from Oporto through Douro Valley (UNESCO Heritage Site).
-Ports of call include Regua, with a guided trip into the pilgrim city of Lamego, Pinhao with its Baroque Mateus Palace in Vila Real, Vega Terron with an excursion over the border to the Spanish university town of Salamanca and Barca d’Alva with its historical sites.
+Ports of call include Regua (for a guided tour to Lamego), Pinhao with its Baroque Mateus Palace in Vila Real, Vega de Terron with an excursion over the border to the Spanish university town of Salamanca and Barca d’Alva with its historical sites.

 Currently, Nicko Cruises operates in the UK through Light Blue Travel - for both direct and trade sales.